 Key points about eplerenone

-• Eplerenone is used to treat heart failure.
+- Eplerenone is used together with other medicines to treat and prevent worsening heart failure.

 In Aotearoa New Zealand eplerenone is available as tablets (25 mg and 50 mg).